yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/pre-stats/TopicCapstoneProject.md

 ### Bonus

-For students who want to challenge themselves, it can be achieved to create a software package in *R*.
-The students should state clearly the following:
+For students who want to challenge themselves, students can seek out answers to the following questions:
 - What is the market for this software package?
 - What problem does this package solve?
 - What is the potential audience for this package?